kgraefe/pidgin-master-password/README.md

 In order to build the plugin for Windows an already-compiled source tree of Pidgin is required.
 Please see the [Pidgin for Windows Build Instructions][8] for details.
 Note that you *must* install `Strawberry Perl` as it is optional for Pidgin but not for this plugin.
-The [pidgin-windev][9] does all that.
+The [pidgin-windev][9] script does all that.

 Additionally you need to download [libsodium-1.0.18-mingw.tar.gz][10] and extract it into `win32-dev/libsodium-1.0.18-mingw` (the subdirectory must be